jessefrench/codewars/README.md

 // Parameters:
 // Returns:
 // Examples:
 // Pseudo code:

-// Time to solve:
 function example(){
-  // your code here
+  // do this

+  // then this

+  // and return this

 }
 ```